vickstrom/automation-of-model-evaluation/README.md

 __Kadacoda is an interactive way of conducting the tutorial in the browser, found [here](https://www.katacoda.com/vickstrom/scenarios/automation-of-model-evaluation)__.

 This tutorial aims to automate the evaluation of a Machine Learning repository using webhooks on __GitHub__.
 The process of evaluating the effect of particular on the training set is tedious, especially if you weren't the author.
-This tutorial will teach how you automate the testing process for a specific pull request assigned to a certain label, and comment then results on the respective pull request.
+This tutorial will teach how you automate the testing process for a specific pull request assigned to a certain label, and comment results said pull request.

 ## Showcase
 ![alt text](./images/result.gif "End result gif")